derbydefi/isat/README.md

 # In-Situ Adaptive Tabulation (ISAT) Implementation

 This Python module implements the In-Situ Adaptive Tabulation (ISAT) algorithm for efficient function approximation.
 ISAT is particularly useful for applications requiring rapid evaluations of complex, computationally intensive functions.
-The core of this implementation involves a binary search tree (BST) for storing and retrieving approximations based on input-output mappings.
+The core of this implementation involves a K-D Tree for storing and retrieving approximations based on input-output mappings.
 This software is a work in progress and any help would be appreciated!

 ## Features